obtbe/obtbe/README.md

 - 📐 Pursuing a BS-CS at the University of the People.
 - 🔍 Love learning new skills.
 - ✏ Post every other week on my [blog](https://zeidombo.com/) where I write about data analytics, switching careers or learning new skills.
-- ✉ I send out a [newsletter](https://zeidombo.substact.com/) every 3 weeks with: 1 new blog post from me; and 3 bite-sized resources related to data analytics, marchine learning and Python.
+- ✉ I send out a [newsletter](https://zeidombo.substact.com/) every 3-week with: 1 new blog post from me; and 3 bite-sized resources related to data analytics, marchine learning and Python.

 ## 🛠 Skills and Tools
 - **Tools:** Tableau; SQL (JOINS, ORER BY, GROUP BY); Python (Pandas, NumPy, Seaborn, Streamlit, Matplotlib, Folium, Dash);  R (ggplot2, tidyverse); Excel (Pivot tables, Vlookup, Charts), Regression Analysis.